 Information is the cure.
 When subcontractors say no to your idea of an alternative construction project, they are most likely saying “I don’t understand this.”
 If you give them the information they need, they will likely see the light.
 Of course, this is dependent on your idea not being crazy!
 Using straw bale construction as an example: once my subcontractors realized that it really was a viable construction method that is time tested and ultimately really amazing (okay, I’m a little biased, I know), they were excited to try something new.

-The more information you can supply your subcontractors with, the better.
+The more you can assuage fear in subcontractors and alternative construction, the better.
 If you can find a way for them to take a class in the construction method you are planning to build in, then do it.
 If you can find a specialist to consult with the subcontractor during the project, do it.
 All of this will make the whole project move much more smoothly and will help the subcontractor reach a level of comfort.
 That comfort will translate into better quality work and a happier overall experience.